robtweed/global_storage/Implementations.md

 - [**Oracle Berkeley DB**](https://www.oracle.com/uk/database/technologies/related/berkeleydb.html)
 - [**Lightning Memory-Mapped Database (LMDB)**](https://symas.com/lmdb/)

-Both databases are probably best-known for their use to implement the [Lightweight Directory Access Protoco (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol), where LMDB has largely supplanted Berkeley DB as a result of LMDB's reported better performance.
+Both databases are probably best-known for their use in implementing the [Lightweight Directory Access Protoco (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol), where LMDB has largely supplanted Berkeley DB as a result of LMDB's reported better performance.

 Perhaps somewhat surprisingly, it has also proven possible to implement Global Storage on the [Redis](https://redis.io) database.
-Whilst this is primarily best known as a high-performance key/value database, it has two particular features that made Global Storage abstraction possible:
+Whilst this is primarily best known as a high-performance key/value database, it has two particular features that makes Global Storage abstraction possible:

 - sorted sets (using the Z- APIs), which make it possible to implement the automatic sorting behaviour of Global subscripts
 - distributed locks, allowing the implementation of the Global Storage Lock and Unlock APIs.